 Jim has written 6 books on investing and his world travels, including his latest, Street Smarts: Adventures on the Road and in the Markets, published this year.
 His macro views on global economic issues, and commodities, are widely sought.

 Fusion: I just finished reading your new book Street Smarts, and I wish I had the book when I first started in the industry in the 90’s.
 It provides a great trading lesson of doing your own research – and not going with the crowd.
-You point out in the early 70’s nobody liked energy and defense stocks.
+You point out in the early 70’s nobody liked energy and defence stocks.
 But you did your work and realized that both sectors were ripe for fundamental positive changes.
-When you told people you liked them, many were skeptical and said you were crazy.
+When you told people you liked them, many were sceptical and said you were crazy.
 We know how that turned out.

 Rogers: Shouldn’t follow the crowd – I’m sure you know that by now !